flespi-software/Tacho-Bridge-App/README.md

 # Tacho Bridge Application

 The application is designed for use with the flespi platform.
-Communication with the server is organized through an MQTT channel that must be created in the user's account.
-For each card, objects in the form of company cards must be created.
+Communication with the server is organized through an MQTT channel 'tacho-bridge' that must be created in the user's account.
+Each card is should be represented in flespi as a separate device of type 'Tacho Bridge Card'.

 ## Specifications